danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 For the purposes of this project, all press releases published before January 2020 will be categorized as `before`, while all press releases published starting January 1, 2020 until present day will be categorized as `after`.
 I chose January 2020 as the start date of the pandemic because, although lockdowns in the U.S. did not start until March, companies started to experience issues in their supply chains as lockdowns in China caused significant manufacturing delays.

-For this project, my baseline was 0.539092, close to an even split across the two categories.
+For this project, my baseline was 0.54, close to an even split across the two categories.
 Across all of the models I tested, they all performed better than the baseline, with the KNearest Neighbors (KNN) models performing the best.

-* KNN with n_neighbors=5 scored the best, with a score of 0.782169 on the training data and a score of 0.712846 on the test data.
+* KNN with `n_neighbors = 5` scored the best, with a score of 0.78 on the training data and a score of 0.71 on the test data.
-* KNN with n_neighbors=3 scored higher on the training data with a score of 0.831791, but scored lower on the test data, with a score of 0.707808.
+* KNN with `n_neighbors = 3` scored higher on the training data with a score of 0.83, but scored lower on the test data, with a score of 0.70.

 ## Problem Statement
 Use NLP and binary classification models to determine whether or not the top five Fortune 100 companies have been changed how they communicate through press releases.